-On July 31, 2017, the Company's Board of Directors, or Board reviewed and approved the recommendation of management to consider strategic options for Dataram Corporation's legacy business ("Dataram Memory") including the sale of the business, within the next 12 months.
-In approving the recommendation and adopting a formal plan, the Board retained the right to review all offers received and have final approval on any sale of the business.
-As such, the legacy business activities will be re-classed and reported as "discontinued operations", assets and liabilities will be reflected on the balance sheet as "held for sale".
+On July 31, 2017, the Company's Board of Directors, or Board, reviewed and approved the recommendation of management to consider strategic options for Dataram Corporation's legacy business ("Dataram Memory") including the sale of the business, within the next 12 months.

+In approving the recommendation and adopting a formal plan, the Board retained the right to review all offers received and final approval on any sale of the business.
+As such, the legacy business activities were re-classed and reported as part of "discontinued operations".
+Prior to the sale of Dataram Memory business, assets and liabilities were reflected on the balance sheet as "held for sale".
+On October 13, 2017, the Company sold the Dataram Memory business for a purchase price of \$900,000 (see Note 4).